This document describes the user interface features.

-Utterly Voice has a simple user interface with a narrow window that opens at the top of your display.
-It behaves like the taskbar.
+By default, the application window is a narrow window that is anchored at the top of your display.
 Only full screen windows can cover it, and maximized windows are opened below it.
-This page describes the six elements of the user interface from left to right.

 The microphone can be in one of three states: